Support available for students with disabilities

 For example, DSAs can help pay for:

-- Specialist equipment required for studying like computer software
+- Specialist equipment required for studying such as computer software

 - Non-medical helpers, such as a note-taker or reader